tuon1602/manga-reader/README.md

 ## Sumary
-This is my personal manga website for learning Nextjs and the reason why i decided to do this project is i used to want to created an manga website
+This is my personal manga website, created for learning Next.js.
+I embarked on this project because of my passion for manga and a desire to develop a manga website.
+Through building this site, I aim to enhance my skills in Next.js while also catering to the interests of manga enthusiasts like myself

 ## Tech
 - [Nextjs](https://nextjs.org/)